spiridonov/spiridonov_pro/source/about/index.markdown

 {% img profile-image /images/about.jpg %}

 My name is Stanislav Spiridonov, I\`m a software engineer and enthusiast.
-I\`m currently working at [Cloud Castle](http://cloudcastlegroup.com/) as a Rails developer.
+I\`m currently working at [Cloud Castle](http://cloudcastlegroup.com/) as a Ruby developer.
 I was born in Siberia and now I live in Samara, Russia.

 What else would you like to know?
 I\`m into metal music.
 I play guitar and record covers by myself.
 I draw pencil portraits and really love it.
 I\`m single.
 I\`m a long distance runner and former weightlifter.
 I\`m learning Italian.
 I like travelling.